WHO ARE SHOJIN PROPERTY PARTNERS?

 - Enter the number of tokens you would like to buy

-WHAT IS KYC?
 KYC stands for ‘Know Your Customer’ and is the process of verifying a client’s identity and assessing potential risk for the business relationship.
 The KYC process is a legal requirement by the FCA and in compliance with UK money laundering regulations.
 Since Shojin’s crowdfunding business is regulated by the FCA, they need to comply with strict regulations to protect investors.

-CONCLUSION Hopefully the above has been a useful insight into the respective roles of Shojin and Smartlands, and the aim of the collaborative venture between the two companies.
+Hopefully the above has been a useful insight into the respective roles of Shojin and Smartlands, and the aim of the collaborative venture between the two companies.
 Learn more about Shojin Property Partners and their Property Crowdfunding model.
 Learn more about investing in property by watching our video What is property investment crowdfunding?
 Follow us on social media for the latest property investment news, tips and updates Facebook, Twitter, YouTube and LinkedIn.